jordan9724/Photo-Editor/README.md

 - As of writing this, 5 stars on the Asset Store
 - Extensive documentation
+- Greatly commented
-- Super easy way to edit photos
+- Super easy way to programmatically edit photos
 - FREE!

 Why I made this: